 What is the Automatic Stay

-The automatic stay is one of the most important tools your Montgomery, Selma, or Central Alabama bankruptcy attorney can use to protect you against your creditors.
+The automatic stay is one of the most important tools your Montgomery bankruptcy attorneys and Selma bankruptcy attorneys can use to protect you against your creditors.
 It is vitally important to protecting you and your assets!
 The automatic stay is in place the moment your bankruptcy petition is filed.
 “Stay” is really just a legal word for stop or injunction.
 You might consider it an automatic injunction against your creditors from taking almost any action against you to collect almost any debt.